ADumbDoor/Swim-Mill-Revamped/README.md

 - In order to compile on Unix/Linux machines, you may need to specify some compiler flags.
 Specifically -lrt needs to be near/at the end of your compile commands for working with shared memory.
 - It's worth checking that you have included any headers that you need at the top of your source files.
 If you find yourself being told that you are using functions implicitly without defining them, this is probably the culprit.
 - Order of function definitions matters in C. You can get around this, however, by *declaring* functions before using them.
 [More on that here](https://en.cppreference.com/w/c/language/functions).
 This is where a header file might come in handy.
+- If the implementation part of this seems a bit general, and open to interpretation, that's because it is.
+As computer scientists and engineers, I expect you to have some level of problem solving skills and the ability to research problems to find solutions.
+While I have certainly given you plenty of links to get you started, this is far from all of the information you will need to know in order to get a 100% in this lab.
+Be curious, ask questions, hypothesize and test.
+That's the *science* part of Computer Science.

  # previous content